CON/COR/EXP/CAN VTEC Logic

 COR VTEC actions are manually initiated by a forecaster whenever corrections are needed to fix formatting or grammatical errors within the event product.
 You may issue a COR on a hazard event at any point of the valid warning time, however it is strongly encouraged to issue a COR within 10 minutes of the last product issuance and before the expiration period.

-1. Remember to have AWIPS in practice mode.
+1. Make sure your AWIPS is in practice mode.

-2. Begin with a new short-fused convective warning.
-Either tornado (TO.W) or severe thunderstorm warning (SV.W) can be issued.
-In the HID make sure to select hazard reported.
+2. Begin by issuing a short-fused convective warning.
+Either a Tornado Warning (TO.W) or Severe Thunderstorm Warning (SV.W) can be issued.
+In the HID make sure to select to include a hazard report.
 Before issuing the warning, insert a typo somewhere in the report details.
-For example insert “A Tomato was reported…” in the report detail text instead of "A Tornado was reported...".
+For example, you could insert “A tomato was reported…” in the report detail text instead of "A tornado was reported...".
 Issue the warning with the typo.

 3. The product sent out has a typo and you want to correct it.
 Highlight the event row in the Console and right click.

-After selecting the event Hazard Services will be put in correction mode.
-A text banner at the bottom of the console with display.
+After selecting the event, Hazard Services will be put in correction mode.
+A text banner at the bottom of the console will display.

 An additional option is present in the Product Editor to Review Corrections.

-5. Select issue to send out the corrected product.
+5. Select Issue (1) to send out the corrected product.

 Part C: Expiration (EXP)

 EXP VTEC actions are the default when entering the ending period of a hazard event.
-The typical period is 5 minutes before and 10 minutes following the end time of the event, however this behavior may differ depending on your site’s overrides.
-When highlighting the event row in the Hazard Services console in this period will setup the HID for an EXP of the event.
-A more detailed jobsheet is available for exploring multiple situations forecasters may experience expiring hazards.
+The typical period is 5 minutes before to 10 minutes following the end time of the event; however, this behavior may differ depending on your site’s overrides.
+Selecting the event row in the Hazard Services Console in this period will open the HID for an EXP of the event.
+A more detailed jobsheet is available for exploring multiple situations forecasters may experience for expiring hazards.

-1. Remember to have AWIPS in practice mode.
+1. Make sure your AWIPS is in practice mode.

 2. If you have an active warning from the previous jobsheet steps you may use it for this section.
-If not create a new short-fused convective event that is either a tornado (TO.W) or a severe thunderstorm warning (SV.W).
+If not, create a new short-fused convective event that is either a Tornado Warning (TO.W) or a Severe Thunderstorm Warning (SV.W).

-Take note of the end time of the events.
+3. Take note of the end time of the hazard event.

-If you set the clock to a time within 10 minutes after the ending time of the event the status will be Elapsing.
+5. Once you have advanced the time you will notice that the status of the event has changed to Ending.
+NOTE: If you set the clock to a time between the ending time of the event to 10 minutes after the ending time of the event, the status will be Elapsing.
 Regardless of whether the event status is ending or elapsing, the default behavior at this time is to EXP the product.
-10 minutes after the end time of the event you will no longer be able to update the event with an EXP.
+10 minutes after the end time of the event, you will no longer be able to update the event with an EXP.

-5. Highlight the hazard event in the console.
+6. Highlight the hazard event in the Console.
 The HID should autogenerate the options to expire the event.
-This will be presented as radial buttons with ending options and remarks for the product.
-You may select options that are relevant for the situation, however we will not select any option for this jobsheet.
-At the bottom of the HID select preview.
+This will be presented as radial buttons with Ending Options and Ending Remarks for the product.
+You may select options that are relevant for the situation, however we will use the first Ending Option and not select any Ending Remarks for this jobsheet.
+At the bottom of the HID select Preview.

-6. The preview text should show an EXP VTEC for the product in the header.
-When we chose to not select any ending options in the HID, the preview text will have framed text to modify with the options to say the storm has weakened or moved out of the warned area for the expiration.
+7. The Product Editor should show an EXP VTEC for the product in the header.
+When you choose the first ending option in the HID, the Ending Synopsis text will have framed text that you need to modify.
 Edit the text to say the storm has weakened by deleting the other framed text.

-Note that expiring and cancelling are two separate actions and have different messaging for the event which will be covered in Part D.
+NOTE: Expiring and cancelling are two separate actions that have different messaging for the event.
+Cancelling will be covered in Part D.

-8. Lastly, if you are editing a hazard during the time the hazard enters its expiration period, you will lose your edits.
-A pop-up warning will display stating that the product lock states has changed as it entered it's expiration period and the product editor will close.
-You will then be forced to EXP the product with the steps above.
+If you are making edits in the Product Editor, a pop-up warning will display stating that the product lock status has changed because it entered its expiration period and the Product Editor must close.
+You will then be forced to EXP the product following the steps above.

 Part D: Cancel (CAN)

 CAN VTEC actions are reserved for when the hazard event needs to be cancelled outside the normal lifecycle of a short-fused event.
-Such situations are when the hazards have left the warning polygon before the expiration time period of the event, or when the hazard has completely diminished before the end period.
+Such situations are when the hazards have left the warning polygon or completely diminished before the expiration time period of the event.
 This action is manually activated by a forecaster and should not be encountered otherwise in the event lifecycle.

-1. Remember to have AWIPS in practice mode.
+1. Make sure your AWIPS is in practice mode.

-2. Create a new short-fused convective event.
-Either tornado (TO.W) or severe thunderstorm warning (SV.W) can be issued.
-Unlike other VTEC actions, which have time period constraints on when they can be used, CAN actions can be enacted at any period during the event.
+2. Begin by issuing a short-fused convective warning.
+Either a Tornado Warning (TO.W) or Severe Thunderstorm Warning (SV.W) can be issued.
+CAN actions can be enacted at any period during the event prior to the expiration time period.

 4. The status of the event will change to ENDING.

-You may right click and select Revert This to undo the cancellation action, however we will not for this step.
+NOTE: If you change your mind, you may right click and select Revert This in the menu to undo the cancellation action, but we will proceed with the cancellation for this section.

 5. The HID should autogenerate with ending options for the event which should be similar to the expiration ending options.

-Go ahead and select “Storm weakened below severe limits” a SV.W or “Storm weakened; No longer capable of producing a tornado” for a TO.W and select preview.
+Select “Storm weakened below severe limits” if you are cancelling an SV.W, or “Storm weakened; No longer capable of producing a tornado” if you're cancelling a TO.W.
+Then click Preview.

-6. The preview text should have CAN in the header with an Ending Synopsis for the event.
+6. The Product Editor should have a CAN VTEC header with an Ending Synopsis for the event.

-7. Select issue and send out the cancellation product.
+7. Select Issue (1) to send out the cancellation product.